 However, PowerPivot is unsuitable for modifying data.
 Want to change your data?
 Then do it in your source files.
 Pivot does have a number of other useful additional features compared to Excel.
 These additional options make it possible to do complex calculations.

 Would you like to know more about these extra formulas for complex calculations?
-In the webinar PowerPivot: turntable on steroids Learnit-trainer Roy elaborated on this.
-Take a look at this here free back.Link
+During the webinar PowerPivot: pivot table on steroids, Learnit trainer Roy explained this in more detail.
+Watch this here free of charge.Link

 Within the company where you work, you will be happy to get started with data as effectively as possible.
 You want to move forward and this data increasingly plays a relevant role in decisions you make.